Advice on Settling in

 Get to grips with your finances

-Have a rough idea of what you've got to spend each week and try to keep to it.
+Have an idea of what you've got to spend each week and try to keep to it.
 Make the most of special student deals.
 Most shops offer a 10% student discount too if you show a student ID card.
 Buy a Totum card to benefit from thousands of discounts and offers.
 Derby Theatre has cheap £5 deals on lots of shows.
 Many halls events are free or subsidised, so getting involved doesn't have to be expensive.

 Whatever happens, don't bury your head in the sand.
 Keep an eye on things so they don't get out of control.
 If you have let your finances run away with you, don't worry, there are people around who can advise you.
 If you have money worries, talk to your Hall Manager who will be able to signpost you to the Union of Students Advice Team, the University's Wellbeing Team or the Finance Department.